LLNL/sundials/doc/arkode/guide/source/Usage/User_callable.rst

    .. note::

-      Pass 0.0 to use the default value.
+      Pass 0.0 to use the default value -- this is only allowed when using a time-stepping module that supports temporal adaptivity.

       By default, ARKODE estimates the initial step size to be :math:`h = \sqrt{\dfrac{2}{\left\| \ddot{y}\right\|}}`, where